-As I’ve talked to 300+ salespeople over this time period, I’ve heard this problem voiced many times.
-I’ve also heard a few solutions that have really seemed to work well for many in sales.
+As I’ve talked to 300+ salespeople since the pandemic (and Sybill, btw) hit the world, I’ve heard this problem voiced many times.
+I’ve also heard a few solutions that have seemed to work well for many in sales.

-If your entire sales process is based on audio calls and in-person meetings, this article may not be relevant to you.
+If your entire sales process is based on audio calls and in-person meetings, this article may not be relevant fortfo you.

-If you or your team have video calls Zooming in the mix, read on!
+If you or your team have video calls Zooming (or, you know, Meet-ing or Team-ing) in the mix, read on!

 The longer the sales cycle and the more complex the product/service, the more critical it is to build strong relationships with your buyers.